 California State Parks Foundation is the central hub in a community of organizations and individuals all working to protect and improve state parks.
-This community includes our 48 board members with 500+ combined years of CSPF leadership experience, our 130,000 members donating and volunteering on an annual basis, over 100 community organizations working with local state parks, and the California Department of Parks and Recreation, which is responsible for managing all 280 state parks.
+This community includes our 27 board members with 250+ combined years of CSPF leadership experience, our 50,000+ members donating and volunteering on an annual basis, over 100 community organizations working with youth and local state parks, grassroots advocates across the state and legislative partners in Sacramento, and the California Department of Parks and Recreation, which is responsible for managing all 280 state parks.

 Our corporate and foundation partners are an essential addition to this community of supporters.
 Together, we work with all partners to promote our shared values of: